 Set in spacious grounds, this pretty hotel has better than average rooms, all with air conditioning and all modern touches including free WiFi.
 Comfortable beds and good views.
 The hotel is next to the camping site and a 30-minute walk along the river into town.

-Books to inspire
+Books to inspire your trip

 I love reading about a destination before I go there to get excited about the trip.
 Here are some wonderful books that are great reading and will get you inspired and excited about your trip.